ggendro/armlearn/README.md

 *serial* library required for port communication.
 Can be found here : <https://github.com/wjwwood/serial>

-*KDL* library required for Reinforcement Learning.
+*KDL* library required for physics simulations in the Reinforcement Learning.
 Can be found here : <http://www.orocos.org/kdl>

+*Tensorflow* library required for building DNN in the Reinforcement Learning.
+Can be found here : <https://www.tensorflow.org/>

+*Keras* library is also required.
+Can be found here : <https://keras.io>

+Python needs to be installed for the use of TensorFlow and Keras.

 *OpenMP* library used for computation tests.
 Can be installed by executing the fllowing line on a terminal: